-AP Calculus BC

-Prerequisites: A- in AP Pre-Calculus or AP Calculus AB
+AP Calculus BC Course Code: HS3201 Duration: Year Prerequisites: AP Pre-Calculus or AP Calculus AB Credits: 1.0

 This course offers a highly accelerated and demanding academic experience characterized by a fast-paced and rigorous curriculum.
 It features an accelerated version of AP Calculus AB, allowing students to cover the BC syllabus within a single year.
 This course is equivalent to the first two semesters of university-level calculus.
 The major topics include those listed in AB Calculus and the additional BC-level topics: improper integrals and further applications of integrals, differential equations and Euler's method, L'Hôpital's rule, analysis of planar curves, polynomial approximations, series, parametric, polar, and vector functions.
 The offering of this course is subject to enrollment.
 Students are required to purchase a TI-Nspire calculator (Non-CAS version).
 All students enrolled in an AP subject must sit the external exam at the end of the school year.